-Stacy Edwards enters her third year as head coach of the Lady Bobcats.
-She has compiled a 34-34 record over the past two seasons, facing numerous Top-25 ranked teams.
-Edwards has been hot on the recruiting trail this past season, bringing in nine quality players to integrate with seven returning from the 2015 season.
-Edwards has made valuable contributions to the Lady Bobcats' physical training and on-court success, while also impressing upon her team the importance of character and commitment both on and off the court.
+Stacy Muckenthaler enters her fourth year as head coach of the Lady Bobcats.
+She has compiled a 63-50 record over the past three seasons.
+Last season her team captured the Association of Independent Institutions Conference Championship and went onto play in the NAIA National Championship tournament.
+Muckenthaler continues to recruit top athletes, adding three impressive freshman and a junior transfer to this year's squad.
+Muckenthaler has made valuable contributions to the Lady Bobcats' physical training and on-court success, while also impressing upon her team the importance of character and commitment both on and off the court.